<< Click to Display Table of Contents >> Troubleshooting Widgets |

 2. Loads in Forms Designer?

-After a successful installation of your Widget, make sure that it displays properly when you include it into one of your forms (through the Forms Designer).
+After a successful installation of your Widget, make sure that it displays properly when you include it into one of your Forms (through the Forms Designer).

-By including the Widget (that is, dragging and dropping it) into the form, you should be able to see:
+By including the Widget (that is, dragging and dropping it) into the Form, you should be able to see:

-•That the form immediately draws whatever the Widget is supposed to draw.
+•That the Form immediately draws whatever the Widget is supposed to draw.

-Though dynamic behaviors (such as on-click events) may not be available, Bizagi will display the reserved space by the Widget in the form.
+Though dynamic behaviors (such as on-click events) may not be available, Bizagi will display the reserved space by the Widget in the Form.

-In this case, do not save the form.
+In this case, do not save the Form.

 You may also want to delete the installed Widget and upload it again with the necessary adjustments, and rely strongly on the simulation features of the Widget Editor.